Tuesday, April 30, 2019

 Boy From Berlin by Nancy McDonald

 Boy From Berlin is Canadian author, Nancy McDonald's debut novel about a Jewish boy and his family who flee the Nazis.
-The novel beings in 1938.
-Eight-year-old Heinz (Kafer) Avigdor lives in Berlin with his papa, Rifa, his mother Else and his older sister Ellen whom they call Bibi, and older brother Peter.
+The novel opens in 1938.
+Eight-year-old Heinz (Kafer) Avigdor lives in Berlin with his papa, Rifa, his mother Else, his older sister Ellen whom they call Bibi, and older brother Peter.

 As they drive through Berlin, Heinz recalls that things have changed subtly in the past weeks and months: his parents no longer go out to restaurants and cabarets, his mother's prized artwork has been disappearing of their walls and he has seen her sewing an emerald necklace into the lining of a dress.
 Their leaving in the dark, without saying good-bye to Aunt Charlotte, Nanny or any of their friends seems equally strange.

-The Avigdor's continue driving towards the border with Holland but soon are stopped by two German soldiers in a black car.
+The Avigdor's continue driving towards the German border with Holland, but soon are stopped by two German soldiers in a black car.
 The soldiers are suspicious of Rifat leaving the country as he is in charge of one of the largest aeroplane parts companies.
-When is father is order to open the boot (trunk) of the car, Heinz, sensing his father might need some help, runs out and asks for his stuffed toy, corroborating his father's story about going to the Hague for a funeral.
+When his father is ordered to open the boot (trunk) of the car, Heinz, sensing his father might need some help, runs out and asks for his stuffed toy, corroborating his father's story about going to the Hague for a funeral.

 Safe in Holland, the Avigdor's rebuild their life.
 But soon war will overtake them once again, meaning difficult decisions will have to be made if they are to save themselves.